Gifts for Good

 We ask for nothing in return except that you consider sharing your experiences with us and your friends on social media.
 Tag us on social media (Facebook, Instagram, Twitter, and LinkedIn), and even better — use the hashtag of our mantra, #TakeChargeofChange.

-Some of these events require advance reservations or ticket orders (still free), so please pay close attention to details in each description.
+Some of these events require advance reservations or ticket orders (still free) and others have a limited number of tickets or admissions, so please pay close attention to details in each description.

 A printable copy of the monthly events can be found here.